Canadian vets plan to join Kurdish fight against Islamic State

 Canadian fighter jets joined U.S.-led air strikes against Islamic State in Iraq last month.
 The decision to join the campaign was followed by fatal attacks on two soldiers in Canada in October that police said were carried out independently by radical recent converts to Islam.

-Ian Bradbury, an organizer at the First North American Expeditionary Force was quoted in the National Post as saying the group provided logistical support to one 26-year-old veteran, Dillon Hillier, who flew to northeastern Iraq last week.
+An organizer at the First North American Expeditionary Force was quoted in the National Post as saying the group provided logistical support to one 26-year-old veteran who flew to northeastern Iraq last week.

 (Reporting by Randall Palmer and Leah Schnurr; Editing by Richard Chang)